 Reasonable alarm for safety is really the “flavor” of the situation, the totality of the circumstances surrounding the incident.

 - Was the defendant refusing to identify himself?

 - Was the defendant trying to hide something or himself?

 The statute requires a law enforcement officer to allow an individual to answer any concerns or alarms before being arrested, unless the individual flees.
 If the officer did not give you a chance to explain your presence before arresting you, then you cannot be convicted.
 Also, if you “froze up” and remained silent when the police officer was questioning you, you cannot be convicted if you had a true and believable explanation.

 There are all sorts of reasons why non-criminals might be in weird places at weird times that might raise alarm.
 For instance, a person quietly lurking around a house at 2 AM might cause people to become alarmed, until you ask the individual and he says he is looking for his cat who just escaped.Punishment

 This crime is a second-degree misdemeanor which is punishable up to 60 days in jail and a $500 fine.Contact The Law Office of Roger P. Foley, P.A.

 Being convicted of this crime carries with it serious consequences.
-If you have been arrested and charged with this crime, call our law offices to schedule a free consultation to meet with one of our lawyers.
+If you have been arrested and charged with this crime, call our law offices to schedule a free initial consultation to meet with one of our lawyers.
 Our West Palm Beach Loitering Lawyers want to meet with you to find out the facts of the situation so we can create a strategy to defend your case.
 We understand that not every case can be won, but we won’t just roll-over and die.
 We will continue to fight to get you the best results by trying to persuade the prosecutor and judge to reduce your charges or sentence.